 directory that already has one).

-To do this, you should use the cmake add_test
+To do this, you should use the cmake add_test command in your

 add_test(yourmodulename-test-yourtestname)